theunicornguild/the-reading-potato/12_logout/01_python_2_logout.md

 The `view` was for doing the actual action like the login in, creating the user for registrarion or retrieving data from the database.

-The `url` was to make a request which leads to accessing this `view`.
+The `url` was to make a request which leads to accessing the `view`.

 Finally, the `template` displayed the information we wanted the user to see.